EthosWallet/ethos-docs/src/pages/hooks.md

 - `module`: The module name that contains the function you are calling.
 - `function`: The name of the function you want to call.
 - `description`: A description of what the function will do.
 - `totalGasLimit`: A default gas limit (once this amount of gas is spent the user will be prompted to re-preapprove transactions).
-The user can change this.
+The user can change this value.
 - `maxTransactionCount`: A default for the maximum number of transactions that can be completed before the user is prompted to re-preapprove more transactions.
-The user can change this.
+The user can change this value.

 ```js
 import { ethos } from 'ethos-connect'